express-rate-limit/express-rate-limit/readme.md

 #### Typescript

-If you are using this library in a Typescript project that outputs CommonJS (`module: commonjs`), set `esModuleInterop` to `true` in the `compilerOptions` of your `tsconfig.json` and then import it as follows:
+If you are using this library in a Typescript project that outputs CommonJS (no `type: module` in `package.json` and `module: commonjs` in `tsconfig.json`), set `esModuleInterop` to `true` in the `compilerOptions` of your `tsconfig.json` and then import it as follows:

 ```ts
 import rateLimit from 'express-rate-limit'
 ```

-If you cannot set `esModuleInterop` to true, import it as follows:
+If you cannot set `esModuleInterop` to true, import it as follows instead:

 ```ts
 const rateLimit = require('express-rate-limit')